Danidiaz0799/GreenSpec/README.md

 - `axios` 1.7.9
 - `tailwindcss` 3.4.17

-## 📝 Notas de Desarrollo
+## 📝 Development Notes

-- **Credenciales demo:** Hardcodeadas (`demo`/`demo`) en `backend/AlertService.Api/Controllers/AuthController.cs` solo para demostración.
-En producción se debe implementar un sistema de usuarios con base de datos.
+- **Demo credentials:** Hardcoded (`demo`/`demo`) in `backend/AlertService.Api/Controllers/AuthController.cs` for demonstration only.
+In production, implement a database-backed user system.
-- **JWT SecretKey:** Configurada en `appsettings.json`.
-En producción debe moverse a Azure Key Vault o variables de entorno.
+- **JWT SecretKey:** Configured in `appsettings.json`.
+In production, move to Azure Key Vault or environment variables.
-- **Base de datos:** La contraseña de PostgreSQL está en `appsettings.json`.
-En producción usar secrets manager.
+- **Database:** PostgreSQL password is in `appsettings.json`.
+In production, use a secrets manager.
-- **Simulador:** Genera valores aleatorios entre 30-70°C y 50-100% cada 4 segundos.
+- **Simulator:** Generates random values between 30-70°C and 50-100% every 4 seconds.
-- **SignalR:** Notifica a todos los clientes conectados cuando se genera una alerta.
+- **SignalR:** Notifies all connected clients when an alert is generated.
-- **Paginación:** 10 items por página, configurable en `frontend/components/AlertsTable.tsx`.
+- **Pagination:** 10 items per page, configurable in `frontend/components/AlertsTable.tsx`.

 ---

-## 👨‍💻 Autor
+## 👨‍💻 Author

 **Daniel Steven Diaz**

-Sistema de monitoreo industrial desarrollado con ASP.NET Core, Next.js y SignalR.
+Industrial monitoring system developed with ASP.NET Core, Next.js, and SignalR.